 I offer relationship counselling to individuals, straight and LGBTQ

 where relief from acute symptoms is needed before deeper work can begin.

 Psychodynamic counselling / therapy has its roots in psychoanalysis, the creation of Sigmund Freud.
 At the heart of this approach is the idea that the developing relationship between therapist and client reflects how the client has formed attachments throughout life, and repeated "mistakes" without knowing why.
 The therapist helps find out "why" so the client can move on.
 It also considers that some presenting problems are symptoms of long-standing conflicts in the unconscious mind.

 I use some psychodynamic techniques where relationships are your main issue.

 I am also clinically qualified to offer supervision to trainees and qualified therapists.

 My fees haven't changed for three years.
-From 1 April 2019 I will charge £50-£70 depending on time.
+From 1 April 2019 I will charge £50-£70 depending on time of day.
 At any one time I also offer three low cost places.